davenpi/lovethedocs/README.md

 ## 🛣️ Development Roadmap

-### Foundation (Current Focus)

-#### User Experience Improvements
+### Currently Working On

-- [ ] Add asynchronous model requests for faster processing
+- Asynchronous model requests for faster processing
-- [ ] Create scripts to automatically view and incorporate diffs
+- Diff review in more editors than VS Code.
+- Support for additional documentation styles (Google, reStructuredText)
+- Multiple model provider support (Google, Anthropic, etc.)
-- [ ] Improve CLI interface with progress indication and better error handling
+- Improved CLI interface with better error handling
-- [ ] Add support for configuration files to customize behavior

-#### Architecture Enhancements

-- [ ] Improve core/domain logic.
-Extend domain services for clarity.
-- [ ] Add support for multiple model providers (Anthropic + Open AI)
-- [ ] Implement adaptable documentation style templates (NumPy vs. Google)
-- [ ] Improve module and package level documentation generation

-#### Evaluation and Telemetry

-- [ ] Create model evaluation pipeline to measure documentation quality
-- [ ] Iteratively refine prompting strategies based on quality metrics
-- [ ] Build telemetry system to track usage patterns and failure modes
-- [ ] Implement logging infrastructure for systematic performance analysis
-- [ ] Develop feedback mechanisms to improve future documentation

-#### Automation and Integration

-- [ ] Build GitHub action for automated documentation improvements
-- [ ] Create PR system for seamless code improvement integration
-- [ ] Add continuous integration hooks

-### Future Directions
+### Future Plans

-#### AI-Optimized Documentation

-- [ ] Research and develop documentation formats specifically designed for LLM consumption
+- Documentation styles specifically designed for LLM consumption
-- [ ] Create exporters for compact schema representations of docstrings
-- [ ] Implement dual-format documentation that serves both human and AI readers
-- [ ] Build tools to analyze documentation information density and LLM comprehension

-#### Documentation Quality Assurance

-- [ ] Integrate doctest validation for all code examples
-- [ ] Implement automated repair of failing examples in documentation
-- [ ] Create validation pipelines for documentation correctness and completeness
+- GitHub action for automated documentation improvements
+- Custom configuration files for fine-tuned behavior
+- Documentation quality metrics and evaluation
-- [ ] Develop metrics for documentation quality beyond traditional coverage
+- Support for package and module level documentation
+- Integration with common CI/CD pipelines

 ## 🧰 Technical Details

+Under the hood, LoveTheDocs uses:

-LoveTheDocs uses a clean architecture with:
+- A clean domain-driven architecture

-- Domain models for documentation edits
-- LibCST for code manipulation (no regex parsing!)
+- LibCST for reliable code analysis (no regex parsing!)
-- OpenAI GPT-4 with a specialized prompting strategy
+- AI-generated content with specialized prompting strategies
-- Dependency injection for testability
+- Comprehensive validation to ensure correct output

 ## 👥 Contributing

-Contributions to LoveTheDocs are welcome!
-The project is in its early stages, and I'm still figuring out the contribution process.
-If you're interested in contributing:
+Contributions are welcome!
+The project is in its early stages, and we're still figuring out the contribution process.
+If you're interested:

 - Open an issue to discuss ideas or report bugs
 - Submit pull requests for small fixes
-- For larger features, please reach out to me first at davenport.ianc@gmail.com

-Thanks!
+- Open up an issue for larger features.

 ## 📄 License